 Next, ensure you have some open door time for people to come in and speak with you.
 As a new leader, you need to be accessible.
 It’s your best chance to know what is happening in the business.
 A great idea is to schedule time to work in an open area where people can approach and speak with you.

 Finally, you need to get a handle on your work and set some priorities around it.
 Then schedule your “heads down” time on the calendar to get it done.
 You will find that you will have less time to get work done, so knowing what is important and focusing on it will be a game-changer for you.

 Delegation and Accountability

 There are two parts to delegation: assignment and accountability.
-When you assign work to your team, you need to be very clear about what the work is to be done, what you need from the result, and when you need it.
+When you assign work to your team, you must be very clear about what the work is to be done, what you need from the result, and when you need it.
 Then, get out of the way.
 Be open to questions, be open to giving guidance but let them do the work within the parameters you have set for them.
 Don’t hover, and don’t micromanage!

 If you find that the employee can’t meet the deadline and quality needs, you will need to make adjustments.
 Be more direct.
 Ensure they know they can come to you for help.
 Perhaps build milestones into the assignment to help keep them on track.
-Provide guidance and teach them so they can improve for the future.
+Provide guidance and teach them so they can improve in the future.
 You need a team you can trust with delegated tasks so the entire group can be successful.